skip to Main Content

 Blog

-June 2017 Newsletter
+June 2017 Newsletter – A Quick Update!

-Man Claims He Didn’t File Tax Returns Because of the Bible
+Man Claims He Didn’t File Tax Returns Because of the Bible:

 James Schlosser of PA was convicted of failing to file tax returns for 21 years because he considered using a Social Security number akin to using the “mark of the beast” spelled out in the Bible.
-Schlosser failed to file returns from 1994 to 2014 on his earnings of approximately $2.3 million as a medical equipment salesman.
-The prosecution showed he funneled the income through foreign business trusts and corporations registered in Nevada.
+Schlosser failed to file returns from 1994 to 2014 on his approximately $2.3 million earnings as a medical equipment salesman.
+The prosecution showed that he funneled the income through foreign business trusts and corporations in Nevada.
 Schlosser could face 5 years in prison and $450,000 in fines.

 Weird State Tax Facts

-• Arkansas Charges a 6% tax on body piercings, tattoos and electrolysis.
+• Arkansas Charges a 6% tax on body piercings, tattoos, and electrolysis.

 • South Carolina Any meat packer or butcher in the state can get a $50 rebate by donating a deer carcass to charity to be used to feed the hungry.